monzoobo/PH-media-beans-file/README.md

   - Quimms, former sig leader, she had started a similar project of which this one is the spiritual heir, she sorted most of the rasterized pictures coming from the game engine ;
   - to be continued...

 Note : due to the age of some designs and the turnover inside the organisation, it is often hard to trace back where assets come from.
-If one of your design is displayed here please reach out to me so i can properly credit you.
+If one of your productions is displayed here please reach out to me so i can properly credit you.

 <h3><ins>License :</ins></h3>